-The remuneration of members of staff whose conditions of employment are governed by collective wage agreements, so-called tariff employees, is ruled by the collective agreement for private and public-sector banks. pbb is a member of the employers' association for the private banking sector (AGV Banken).
+The remuneration of members of staff whose conditions of employment are governed by collective wage agreements, so-called tariff employees, in Germany is ruled by the collective agreement for private and public-sector banks.

+pbb is a member of the employers' association for the private banking sector (AGV Banken).
 Tariff employees are assigned to a grade along the scale agreed in collective agreement, based on the work they do.
-With this approach, an industry-standard minimum remuneration independent from questions of race, ethnicity, sex, religion or personal beliefs, handicaps, age or sexual orientation is warranted, and it is ensured that a person's remuneration reflects their qualifications, duties, function as well as their professional experience.
+With this approach, an industry-standard minimum remuneration independent from questions of race, ethnicity, sex, religion or personal beliefs, handicaps, age or sexual orientation is warranted, and we ensure that a person's remuneration reflects their qualifications, duties, function as well as their professional experience.

 To provide for adequacy and fairness in the remuneration of non-tariff employees, remuneration is regularly reviewed as to whether it is in line with prevailing market terms, using external benchmarks and a functional classification system.
 The benchmarking is based on a standard classification scheme for job or function levelling (the Towers Watson Career Map), with three so-called career paths ("M" = Management; "P" = Professional, and "T/U" = Services/Administration), and to different career levels within these career paths.
-This functional classification lays the groundwork for the verification of remuneration in terms of market levels (the so-called "market matching").
-Further development of the salaries of non-tariff members of staff is determined by the individual employee's qualifications, duties, function, performance as well as professional experience, disregarding questions of race, ethnicity, sex, religion or personal beliefs, handicaps, age and sexual orientation.
+This classification lays the groundwork for the verification of remuneration in terms of market levels (the so-called "market matching").
+Another comprehensive benchmarking exercise was carried out in 2018, with market appropriateness of remuneration being reviewed and remuneration ranges adjusted where necessary.

+Further dynamic to the salaries of non-tariff members of staff is determined by the individual employee's qualifications, duties, function, performance as well as professional experience, disregarding questions of race, ethnicity, sex, religion or personal beliefs, handicaps, age and sexual orientation.
 With this approach, it is warranted that non-tariff employees also receive an adequate and fair remuneration.